Kid Norfolk

-Kid Norfolk (born William Ward, 10 July 1893 – 15 April 1968) was an American professional boxer who fought as a Light Heavyweight and Heavyweight from 1910 through 1926, holding wins over many notable boxers of his day including Joe Jeanette, Billy Miske, Jack Blackburn, Harry Greb, Tiger Flowers, Battling Siki, and Gunboat Smith.
+Kid Norfolk (born William Ward, 10 July 1893 – 15 April 1968) was an American professional boxer who fought as a light heavyweight and heavyweight from 1910 through 1926, holding wins over many notable boxers of his day including Joe Jeanette, Billy Miske, Jack Blackburn, Harry Greb, Tiger Flowers, Battling Siki, and Gunboat Smith.
 Norfolk was inducted into the International Boxing Hall of Fame in 2007.

 Professional career

 Born William Ward in Belmont, Virginia, Norfolk moved with his family to Panama as a youngster.
 He made his professional boxing debut on 29 November 1910 at the Albaugh Theater in Baltimore, Maryland, losing a six-rounder to Kid Jasper on points.
 He fought in Baltimore through 1913, then began campaigning in Panama in 1914.
 He took his name from having been born on Norfolk Street back in Belmont.

 Panamanian heavyweight title

 Norfolk defeated Abraham Hollandersky decisively in January 1914 in Colon, Panama.
 Hollandersky had briefly held the Panamanian Heavyweight title from May 1913.
-Norfolk first officially fought for the Heavyweight Title on 16 May 1915, taking on Jeff Clark at the Vista Allegre Bull Ring in Panama City.
+Norfolk first officially fought for the Heavyweight Title on 16 May 1915, taking on Jeff Clark at the Vista Alegre Bull Ring in Panama City.
 Clark (who weighed 173) gave Kid Norfolk (weighing in at 174) a beating, and won the 20-rounder on points.
 Their weights properly classed them as light heavies.
 In a rematch on 12 November 1916, Kid Nortolk took Clark's title away from him on points in 20 rounds.
-The Kid defended the title against one time world heavyweight contender Arthur Pelkey, a Canadian who had held the Dominion's heavyweight title and the White Heavyweight Championship during the latter days of Jack Johnson reign.
+The Kid defended the title against one time world heavyweight contender Arthur Pelkey, a Canadian who had held the Dominion's heavyweight title and the White Heavyweight Championship during the latter days of Jack Johnson's reign.
 The Kid K.O.-ed Pelkey in the 13th round.

 Norfolk fought Sam Langford for the World Colored Heavyweight Championship on 17 December 1917 at Stockyards Stadium in Denver, Colorado, and was K.O.-ed in the second round of the scheduled 20-round bout.
 On 30 May 1921, The Kid fought Lee Anderson for the colored light heavyweight title in a scheduled 10-round bout in Phoenix, Arizona.
 Anderson won on a technical knock out when Norfolk returned to his corner in the ninth round, being unable to continue to fight.
 (They would meet another three times in non-title bouts between 1922 and 1924, and The Kid prevailed each time.)
 Of their first meeting in Phoenix for the "Colored World Championship", there was surprisingly little coverage, though the Arizona Republic wrote "two thousand fans watched the fights and every one of the 2000 is will to admit it was the best fight ever staged in the state".
 Norfolk was unable to return to battle at the opening of the ninth round, claiming blindness, as his "left eye was completely closed."